ttriche/chromophobe/README.md

 chRomHMM
 ========

-wrapper to run ChromHMM (enrichments) in R (and perhaps, later on, the whole enchilada, via rJava)
+this is a rudimentary R package to handle cell-type and global enrichment plots, for segmentations produced by ChromHMM (http://http://compbio.mit.edu/ChromHMM/)

+perhaps one day it will also run the whole pipeline in parallel via rJava. but, don't hold your breath on that one.  enrichments are good for now.